 What’s actually more surprising is that quite a few credit unions do offer brokerage services, usually by teaming up with outside brokers.

-A recent article in industry publication Credit Union Times, for example, described how INVEST Financial — a subsidiary of Britain’s Prudential (PUK) — teamed up with nine separate credit unions, to offer their members brokerage services.
+An article in the industry publication Credit Union Times, for example, described how INVEST Financial — a subsidiary of Britain’s Prudential (PUK) — teamed up with nine separate credit unions, to offer their members brokerage services.

 CUSO or CUNA Who?